kontex-neuro/ThorVision/docs/docs/user-manual.md

 * **Continuous**: Start recording by pressing the `REC` button.
 * **Trigger on**: Start recording based on external triggers from the [**Brainwave simulator**](https://kontex.io/products/brain-signal-simulator).

+/// note | Note
+`Trigger on` option is coming soon
+///

 ### 2. Record Mode

 Choose either `Continuous` or `Split camera record into` to record cameras.